mecid/mecid.github.io/_posts/2021-03-10-mastering-swiftui-previews.md

 ```

 #### Preview files
 I want to mention that you are not limited for creating a preview only inside a Swift file containing a SwiftUI view.
 You can create Swift files that contain only previews.
 It might be handy when you provide a complete design system or a UI library.
-For example, I maintain the SwiftUI charting library, and I have a Swift file that contains the previews of all available chart views in my library.
+For example, I maintain a SwiftUI charting library, and I have a Swift file that contains the previews of all available chart views in my library.

 > Don’t be afraid to extract your complex views into small pieces and then compose them into a large view.
 To learn more about view decomposition, look at my ["View composition in SwiftUI"](/2019/10/30/view-composition-in-swiftui/) post.